trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 <figcaption>

 _This historical specimen of a horseshoe crab has suffered damage over time.
 (MfN, ZMB 32107.
-Photo: Carola Radke/MfN.
+Image: Carola Radke/MfN.
 All rights reserved._

 </figcaption>